MarjoleinAardewijn/web-design-1920/README.md

 **Improvements**

-Here are some points of improvement listed which I found during my own observations via the webcam, from the feedback from Marijn and from the feedback from Marijn to others.
-These are the some points of improvement that I got from my own test (observing via webcam and feedback) and from feedback he gave to others.
+Here are the some points of improvement that I got from my own test (observing via webcam and feedback) and from feedback Marijn gave to others.

 - Add a legend.
 - Use the keys `H`, `J`, `K` and `L`.